-Table 3. with personality trait type and SSD moderator terms for four of the five taxonomic groups.
+Table 3.
+Subset analyses with personality trait type and SSD as moderator terms for four of the five taxonomic groups.
 Estimates highlighted in bold indicate significant differences between males and females.
 Positive estimates indicate that the mean and variability are greater for males than females.
 Separate models were run for each trait type with SSD as a moderator, therefore estimates show the personality trait mean when males and females are the same size, and when males are larger than females.
-Only interactions with 10 or more species for each personality type were estimated
+Only traits with 10 or more species with SSD data were estimated.